Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/FindAndOpen.md

 ### Decode the data

-Lets use tshark to extract only the `data.data` field from these two communications.
+Let's use tshark to extract only the `data.data` field from these two communications.
 Then we make it unique with `uniq`, convert the data to ascii with `xxd` and then base64 decode
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/FindAndOpen]